Mashed Chickpea Salad

 4

-This one-bowl, simple recipe is just like your tuna salad sandwich but a vegan version.
+This one-bowl, simple Mashed Chickpea Salad recipe is just like a tuna salad sandwich, but a vegan version.
 I love to use this recipe for an easy lunch or meal prep.
-I’ll eat it on bread, in wraps, with crackers, or just on its own.
+I’ll eat it on bread, in wraps, with crackers, or just by itself.
 It’s good, healthy, and filling.

 Mashed Chickpea Salad sitting on a piece of bread on a plate